kyma-project/community/sig-and-wg/sig-core/proposals/new-architecture-docs.md

   - in a zip/tar.gz format with info what can be found in a package, docs and specs.
 There is a default convention applied if nothing is specified
   - different location of docs or specs can be provided, in case of docs and assets you point to an index with names of the files available under given link
   - mixcure of above is possible
-- By specifying different `contexts` you can gain flexibility on where later render the content

 ```
 ---